Brand development powers marketing

 You see the beginnings of a developing a brand strategy when you are able to take a dispassionate look at your customers.
 When you see them, not as you imagine them, but rather as they are.

 Your customers buy a category, and then choose a brand within that category.
-Referencing our soap powder example, the customer needs soap powder to wash clothes.
-The customer then chooses a specific brand of soap powder as a preferred purchase.
+Referencing our laundry detergent example, the customer needs it to wash clothes.
+The customer then chooses a specific brand as a preferred purchase.

 Purchasing decisions are all about positioning, meaning and integrity.
 They choose a brand within a category based on an emotional litmus test.
 Efficacy and product values are, for the most part, equal across the market space.

-All soap powders available on the market will clean your clothes.
+All laundry detergent brands available on the market will clean your clothes.
 So claims of superiority are mere distractions for consumers.
 Nonetheless, most packaged goods companies continue to try to differentiate their brands with efficacy claims.

 What dictates consumer preference

 How then does the consumer determine preference?
-And what price are they willing to pay for that brand?
+What price are they willing to pay for that brand?
 Considering that almost all products sell commodity benefits, what could possibly be left?
 What is left is true brand.

 The strategy begins with a clear understanding of your target audience.
 Never stopping at a simple usage and attitude study.
 The study of the customer has more in common with anthropology than marketing.

 Marketing strategy focuses on tactics and values while brand anthropology focuses more on the target audience.
 It focuses on their beliefs about themselves and the world.
-Choices are made (with all else being equal) because of personal identification.
-And, with the attributes assigned to the brand by target audiences themselves.
+Choices are made (with all else being equal) because of personal identification with the attributes assigned to the brand by target audiences themselves.

 Reflecting the customer